 |Injury (Complaint of Pain)|

-By clicking on an individual icon on the map, a summary of the collision details will appear, with a link to the interactive Google Street View profile page.
+By clicking on an individual icon on the map, a summary of the crash details will appear, with a link to the interactive Google Street View profile page.

 3. Other Features

-The total count of collisions by severity and type are shown within a .25 to .50 mile radius.
+The total count of crashes by severity and type are shown within a .25 to .50 mile radius.
 The list automatically updates depended on the selected options.

-A list of collisions that are shown in the map are displayed with several basic fields regarding the location.
+A list of crashes that are shown in the map are displayed with several basic fields regarding the location.
 The distance and direction refer to the offset distance from the secondary road along the primary road.
-Clicking the CASEID field zooms to the collision on the map.
+Clicking the CASEID field zooms to the crash on the map.

-This provides a regular printout page of the selected collisions, the map, summary statistics, and the collision list.
+This provides a regular printout page of the selected crashes, the map, summary statistics, and the crash list.
 It is suggested to print to a PDF if you need a digital copy of the map and details.

-The download button allows all the collisions to be downloaded in a spreadsheet (.csv) file.
+The download button allows all the crashes to be downloaded in a spreadsheet (.csv) file.
 For more information on the meaning of fields, please refer to the SWITRS Resources page.

 Frequently Asked Questions